-How are librarians’ careers impacted when they experience a significant material challenge in their library?
+How is a librarian’s career impacted when they experience a significant material challenge in their library?
 I decided to ask some librarians about their careers following a challenge.
 I contacted librarians who experienced a challenge in their library 10 or more years ago, and asked them some questions about their career paths.
-The following is an interview with Johanna Freivalds at the Eileen Johnson Middles School in Lockwood, Montana.
+The following is an interview with Amy Crump, who experienced a challenge to books held in the Marshall (Mo.)
+Public Library.

 Authors Mariko and Jillian Tamaki address being on ALA’s list of the Top Ten Challenged Books of 2016, with a statement that touches on the power of narratives and the reality of growing up.

 Save your drama for your… school board?
 This young adult graphic novel takes place in a school — and so do many of the threats to remove it.

 Bold, rainbow-colored words take up the back cover of Alex Gino’s George: “Be Who You Are.”

 Despite its messages of acceptance and anti-bullying, the children’s memoir ranked No. 4 on the American Library Association’s list of Top Ten Challenged Books of 2016.